 After being one of the launch customers for the DC-10, along with United Airlines (UA), it seemed apparent that American Airlines (AA) would order the MD-11.
 And in February 1989, this became a reality when the carrier placed a firm order for eight of the type with options on a further 42.

-However, AA became one of the earliest carriers to express their disappointment over the type’s performance, with the airline’s then CEO Robert Crandall stating he was “very unhappy” with the performance of the jet.
+The first MD-11 arrived on February 1, 1991, and a further four aircraft were delivered that year.
+However, AA became one of the earliest carriers to express its disappointment with the type’s performance, with the airline’s then-CEO Robert Crandall stating he was “very unhappy” with the jet’s performance.
 Excessive fuel burn experienced during proving flights, resulting in range deficiency and system malfunctions, led AA to ground its first aircraft and delay delivery of further examples until McDonnell Douglas corrected all problems.

 AA’s examples, dubbed ‘Luxury Liners,’ were all powered by the GE CF6-80C2D1F engines and originally had a three-class cabin layout, seating 16 first, 66 business and 163 economy passengers.